Animal Feeding Operations – An Overview

 The Clean Water Act

-The Clean Water Act (CWA) defines an “animal feeding operation” as a lot or facility other than an aquatic animal production facility where animals “have been, are, or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12-month period.”
+The Clean Water Act (“CWA”) defines an “animal feeding operation” as a lot or facility other than an aquatic animal production facility where animals “have been, are, or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12-month period.”
 In addition, for a facility to be considered an AFO, crops, vegetation, forage growth, or post-harvest residues cannot be sustained in the normal growing season over any portion of the lot or facility.

 Other Applicable Laws

 Other federal statutes also affect AFOs.
 These include the Clean Air Act; the Comprehensive Environmental Response, Compensation and Liability Act; and the Emergency Planning and Community Right-to-Know Act.
-Each of these federal statutes are attended by extensive implementing regulations.
+Each of these federal statutes are accompanied by extensive implementing regulations.

 State and local laws may also affect the operation of AFOs, including common law actions under nuisance, trespass, or negligence theories.
 In addition, issues related to state and local land use provisions, zoning ordinances, and other such measures have also been raised in the AFO context.
 For information concerning nuisance, land use, zoning ordinances, and related issues, please visit the Urban Encroachment Reading Room and the Landowner Liability Reading Room.